 6. Constantly blaming others for your mistakes

 A person who can take full responsibility for their actions is one who is considered mature.
 We all make mistakes but what differentiates people who learn and people who don’t is responsibility.
 You may have made bad money moves in the past or might currently be facing the consequence of one.
-Instead of passing the blame to someone else with thoughts like “it was my parents who refused to teach me about financial freedom”, “it was my silly friend who introduced me to this ponzi scheme”… Take responsibility and retrace your steps.
+Instead of passing the blame to someone else with thoughts like “it was my parents who refused to teach me about financial freedom”, or “it was my silly friend who introduced me to this Ponzi scheme”… Take responsibility and retrace your steps.

 Your parents indeed could have taught you to imbibe the right money habits, but if they didn’t – forgive them.
 Take the steps needed to progress and ensure you teach your own children about money.
 Your friend who told you about the Ponzi scheme – it worked because you also did not do due diligence.
-If you had thoroughly researched, you would have found out that most firms that promise to “double” your money in such a short time are scam.
+If you had thoroughly researched, you would have found out that most firms that promise to “double” your money in such a short time are scams.

 7. Hoarding money

 The mindset that you need to hold on tight to money for dear life speaks of desperation.
 Nothing says that hoarding money will make you richer.
 Build a mindset that says “money does not control me, I control what to do with money”.
-Be a giver, set money aside for leisure, give (no matter how little) to causes that matter to you.
+Be a giver, set money aside for leisure, and give (no matter how little) to causes that matter to you.
 These are just a few ways to feel more fulfilled.

 8. Saving without a goal

-Often times, money kept without a goal in mind is easily spent.
+Oftentimes, money kept without a goal in mind is easily spent.
 If you want to keep more of your savings, you need to have a clear goal and then set up a plan in order to achieve it.
 Start by determining the major milestones you hope to achieve in the future, like having a home, a car or paying for education for your kids.
 Next, determine how much you need to save and for how long.
 Finally, set up a recurring automatic transfer from your bank account to your savings/investment plans on Cowrywise to ensure you stay consistent with your savings.